SatcomRadio/Amplifier_RD15HVF1/README.md

 ## Aditional information:

 - Be sure to use a proper heatsink.
-Ideally it should be 100x50mm
+Ideally it should be 100x50mm.
+[This](https://aliexpress.com/item/1005004879389236.html) is the one I've got

+<img src="./img/heatsink.png" alt="heatsink" width="200"/>

 - Apply thermal paste to the `RD15HVF1` amplifier
 - The wound coils act as RF chokes.
 They should have between 150-300nH so wound a 0.7mm enameled wire around a 5mm drill bit for 6 turns

-<img src="./img/heatsink.png" alt="heatsink" width="200"/>

 - The zener diode acts as a voltage limiter.
 Buy one with a breakdown voltage of around 4v so even if the potentiometer is open it will not push to the bias the 9v of the voltage regulator